strimzi/strimzi.github.io/_posts/2023-08-20-my-lfx-mentorship-experience-with-the-cncf-strimzi-community.md

 But just after submitting my application, I noticed that one of the mentors for my project commented on the weak selection process.
 He was asking if the program should have a project design proposal as a prerequisite just like in Google Summer of Code.
-A design proposal containing an overall description about the project, the challenges and related solutions.
+A design proposal contains an overall description about the project, the challenges and related solutions.
-A good place to start a discussion with mentors in order to understand how the mentee was approaching.
+It's a good place to start a discussion with mentors in order to understand how the mentee would approach the project.

 ![Mentor's GitHub comment](/assets/images/posts/2023-08-20-github-comment.png)

 This scared me :) But I was confident I could provide a good proposal because of my previous experience with the underlying technologies.

-On the same day, I got my first interaction with my mentors, I would never think it wouldn’t be the last one.
+On the same day, I got my first interaction with my mentors.
+Little did I know that it would not be the last.

 ![Mentor's email asking for a proposal](/assets/images/posts/2023-08-20-mentor-email.png)

 The first task was understanding the real problem and why we would need to build such a bridge, so I researched that.
 To design the solution, my first intuition was to relate my college project to the project.
-Just to get a rough idea of how it is very similar to what I was building in college:
+Just to get a rough idea of how similar it was to what I was building in college:

 ![Architecture of a system using MQTT](/assets/images/posts/2023-08-20-design-of-a-system-using-mqtt.png)